xiix0/scam/README.md

-No group of professionals meets except to conspire against the public at large.
-		-- Mark Twain
+You have a deep appreciation of the arts and music.